lee-brown/mayushii/README.md

 ## Features

+* Support for
-* Support for szurubooru's api (for websites like nekobooru.xyz) and reddit for pictures and text
+  * Szurubooru's API (for websites like nekobooru.xyz)
+  * Reddit API for pictures and text
+  * Wolframalpha API for calculations
 * Customization options (prefix, rich embed color, image etc)
 * Commands can be created and edited by users within discord itself
   * These commands can return reddit images, reddit text posts, nekobooru.xyz images, and text (which can include discord tags)